Naalai Unathu Naal: Plot

-The movie is about a group of lucky draw winners getting stranded in an unknown, unspecified jungle while travelling to the US.
 Seven people mysteriously win a free vacation.
 On the way to their destination, the plane has engine trouble and they are left abandoned in a remote seaside location.
 They find shelter in a large mansion inhabited by a comical butler Angalamma.
 One by one, they are murdered and the remaining vacationers try to figure out why they were chosen for the trip and what they have in common.